ndwarshuis/org-ml/README.md

 some properties unique to certain types are not settable for the same reason.
 Each type's build function describes the properties that are settable.

+See `org-ml-remove-parent` and `org-ml-remove-parents` for specific information and functions regarding the `:parent` property, why it can be annoying, when you would want to remove it.

 ## Threading

 Each function that operates on an element/object will take the element/object as